yasserbdj96/hiphp/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: ✨ Feature request
-description: Suggest an idea for hiphp
+about: Suggest an idea for setuptools
-title: '[FR]'
+title: '[FR] '

 ---

 we accepting feature at this time.